This post contains affiliate links.

 If you visit Lake Titicaca, you should try to get out of Puno and take a trip to a few of the best islands on the Peruvian side of the lake.

-Make a quick stop while traveling between Cusco and Arequipa, visit Lake Titicaca, and explore the highest navigable lake in the world with this guide!
+Visit Lake Titicaca and explore the highest navigable lake in the world with this guide!